deanilvincent/deanilvincent.github.io/_posts/2017-07-03-simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part3.md

 ### 11.0 The Xaml Page

-11.1 Open the MainPage.xaml Page and reference the ViewModel inside the Xaml Page
+11.1 Open the MainPage.xaml Page and reference the ViewModel inside the Xaml Page first.

 {% highlight ruby linenos %}
 xmlns:weatherVm="clr-namespace:SimpleCrossWeatherApp.ViewModels"